The Environment Effects Statement (EES) for the Yan Yean Road Upgrade - Stage 2 is now available and on public exhibition.

 The EES is on public exhibition until 5pm, 9 October 2020.

-For more information, see the Yan Yean Road Upgrade - EES Exhibition page on the Major Road Projects Victoria website.
+For more information, see the Yan Yean Road Upgrade - EES page on the Major Road Projects Victoria website.